mitsuba-renderer/mitsuba3/docs/src/key_topics/scene_format.rst

 should be instantiated and how they should be put together.
 In the following, we will look at a few examples to get a feeling for the scope of the format.

-A simple scene with a single mesh and the default lighting and camera setup might look something like this:
+A simple scene with a single mesh with no lighting and the default camera setup might look something like this:

 .. code-block:: xml